Ka (Indic): Devanagari-using Languages

+क matras

+Like other Devnagari consonants, the inherent vowel of क can be altered by the addition of vowel marks, called "matras".
+In addition, several other diacritics can be used to alter the base consonant or append sounds to the syllable.

 Conjuncts With क

 Devanagari exhibits conjunct ligatures, as is common in Indic scripts.
 In modern Devanagari texts, most conjuncts are formed by reducing the letter shape to fit tightly to the following letter, sometimes referred to as a "half form".
 Most Devanagari letters drop a character's vertical stem to create a half form, but due to its large tail to the right of the stem, the common half form of क has its tail reduced to attach to the following letter.
 Some conjunct clusters are always represented by a true ligature, instead of a shape that can be broken into constituent independent letters.
 Vertically stacked conjuncts are ubiquitous in older texts, while only a few are still used routinely in modern Devanagari texts.
 The use of ligatures and vertical conjuncts may vary across languages using the Devanagari script, with Marathi in particular preferring the use of half forms where texts in other languages would show ligatures and vertical stacks.